-Funding Sources for Food-Related Businesses: Sixth EditionDOWNLOAD FILE
+Funding Sources for Food-Related Businesses, Eighth EditionDOWNLOAD FILE

-The sixth edition of this directory provides an overview of various financing sources available to food-related businesses in Michigan and across the United States.
+The eighth edition of this directory provides an overview of various financing sources available to food-related businesses in Michigan and across the United States.

-The directory includes sources of national and local finance opportunities that may be available to producers, distributors, food hubs, and food-related businesses.
+The directory includes sources of national and local finance opportunities that may be available to farmers, food producers, distributors, food hubs, and other food-related businesses.

 The directory is a partial listing of what may be available across the United States; some examples may not be a good match with your particular circumstances.
 Initially informed by a list of funding resources for food-related businesses found on the Food+Tech Connect website, a media and research company building a network for food innovators and entrepreneurs, it has been made available by the MSU Center for Regional Food Systems to help support local food systems.

-The directory is divided into four funding sources types: crowd funding, accelerator, miscellaneous (non-federal), and federal resources.
+The directory is divided into four types of funding sources:

 For each funding entity included, details are provided to help guide your decisions: description, funding focus, funding limit, qualifications, geographical region of focus, and website.